 - Why Every Day as a Developer Would Be Easier with F# (SkillsCast recorded in October 2021)

 Modernizing Traditional .NET Apps with Docker

-Elton is a Pluralsight Author, Microsoft MVP and Developer Advocate at Docker, Inc. He's been architecting and delivering successful solutions with Microsoft technologies since 2000, most recently Big Data and API implementations in Azure and distributed applications with Docker.
+Elton is a Pluralsight Author, Microsoft MVP and he works as an architect at Docker.
+He's been architecting and delivering successful solutions with Microsoft technologies since 2000, most recently Big Data and API implementations in Azure, and distributed applications with Docker and Kubernetes.

 Currently he's interested the evolution of the Microsoft stack, exploring the great opportunities to modernize existing .NET Framework apps with Docker, and run them alongside new .NET Core apps in Windows and Linux containers in Kubernetes.

 Elton is a regular presenter and workshop host at conferences.
 He's been fortunate to speak at DockerCon, NDC, DevSum, ProgNet, SDD, Container Camp and Future Decoded.
 You'll often see him at user groups too - Docker London, London DevOps and WinOps are his locals.